-The standing trustee must decline any appointment where the standing trustee has a conflict of interest, lacks disinterestedness, or is an insider.11 U.S.C. §§ 101, 1302(a).
-Conflicts of interest include, without limitation, the representation by a standing trustee's firm of a debtor or any party in interest in any chapter 13 case being administered by the standing trustee.
-Further, a conflict exists if the representation of a client by a standing trustee or the standing trustee's firm requires the standing trustee to take a position contrary to the fiduciary responsibilities of a standing trustee.
-This is an ongoing duty to review for conflicts in assigned cases.
+The standing trustee must decline any appointment where the standing trustee has a conflict of interest, lacks disinterestedness, or is an insider.
+11 U.S.C. §§ 101, 1202(a).
+Conflicts of interest include, without limitation, the representation by a standing trustee's firm of a debtor or any party in interest in any chapter 12 case being administered by the standing trustee.
+Further, a conflict exists if the representation of a client by a standing trustee or the standing trustee's firm requires the standing trustee to take a position contrary to the fiduciary responsibilities of the standing trustee.
+This duty to review for conflicts in assigned cases is ongoing.